YIZHE12/car_market/readme.md

 What are some promising markets for Honda to expand to?
 What makes it promising?
 How do we know that we’re not over saturating the market or expanding into a hostile market?
 Are there any other interesting insights or trends that are actionable?

+## Data
+I have uploaed the external demographic data that I downloaded from the (US Census Bureau)[https://www.census.gov/data.html] here.
+The car sell data was scrapped from Craigslist, it can be downloaded (here)[https://drive.google.com/file/d/1GhU4ekpsQv68RgqSUoCWJQ11DAhEbQ3F/view?usp=sharing]

 ## Insight
 While we could use cosine similarity to find which city is similar to Omaha.
 It will be difficult to convert different categorical data.
 Therefore, here, I work on the opposite problem.
 Two cities that are similar will be difficult to seperate, in other words, classified.
 Therefore, what I need to do is to make a classification, and then look at the confusion matrix's score to see which cities are more likely to classified as Omaha.